catenarytransit/catenary-backend/readme.md

 Loading in data into the Postgres database is a multistep process.
 Ensure your postgres database is working and your password is set correctly.

 ### Download the Transitland repo
 Transitland acts as an initial source of knowledge for Catenary-Backend, and associates static feeds and realtime feeds together.
+We run a fork of transitland to add additional datasets that the upstream maintainers may not approve of.
 Download and Update it via:
 ```bash
 git submodule init && git submodule update